SchnapsterDog/flexi-skeleton-fe/README.md

 </flexi-slider>
 ```

-## Integrated Ion-icons for daily basis use and Font-awesome for special cases like Editor
+### Integrated Ion-icons and Font-awesome
 Simple Usage:

 ```html
 <i class="ion-ios-information-circle-outline"></i>
 ```

-## Integrated Epic-spinners
+### Integrated Epic-spinners
-Usage of spinners are really easy.
-Everything we need is just to import and register them in animation/spinners/index.js file.
+Use of spinners are really easy.
+Everything we need is just to import and register spinner components inside animation/spinners/index.js file.

 ```js
 import Vue from 'vue';